knottymarkydude/air-light/README.md

 2. `cd ~/Projects/dudestack && sh setup.sh`
 3. Run `createproject`, name project after *airdev* when asked
 4. Wait for the project to be created (get a coffee, first time can take couple of minutes)
-5. Create a fork of air-light
+5. Create a fork of air-kmd
 6. `cd ~/Projects/airdev/content/themes`
-7. Fetch your fork with `git clone git@github.com:yourusername/air-light.git` (remember to replace yourusername with your actual username)
+7. Fetch your fork with `git clone git@github.com:yourusername/air-kmd.git` (remember to replace yourusername with your actual username)
-8. `cd ~/Projects/airdev/content/themes/air-light`
+8. `cd ~/Projects/airdev/content/themes/air-kmd`
 9. Get air dependencides by running `npm install` (if you don't have npm installed, see [here](https://www.npmjs.com/get-npm) or just use [homebrew](https://brew.sh))
 10. Wait npm to get through files (get a coffee)
-11. Activate theme - if you are using os x lemp: `cd ~/Projects/airdev && vendor/wp-cli/wp-cli/bin/wp theme activate air-light` if [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant): `ssh vagrant@10.1.2.4 "cd /var/www/$PROJECTNAME/;vendor/wp-cli/wp-cli/bin/wp theme activate air"`
+11. Activate theme - if you are using os x lemp: `cd ~/Projects/airdev && vendor/wp-cli/wp-cli/bin/wp theme activate air-kmd` if [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant): `ssh vagrant@10.1.2.4 "cd /var/www/$PROJECTNAME/;vendor/wp-cli/wp-cli/bin/wp theme activate air"`
-12. Open whole project to sublime, for example with `subl -n ~/Projects/airdev/content/themes/air-light` if you have Sublime Text.
+12. Open whole project to sublime, for example with `subl -n ~/Projects/airdev/content/themes/air-kmd` if you have Sublime Text.
-13. Go to back to air-light dir with `cd ~/Projects/airdev/content/themes/air-light` and then run `gulp watch` and start developing!
+13. Go to back to air-kmd dir with `cd ~/Projects/airdev/content/themes/air-kmd` and then run `gulp watch` and start developing!

 You may want to add `alias wp='./vendor/wp-cli/wp-cli/bin/wp'` for OS X lemp stack or `alias wp='ssh vagrant@10.1.2.4 "cd /var/www/"$(basename "$PWD")"; /var/www/"$(basename "$PWD")"/vendor/wp-cli/wp-cli/bin/wp"'` for marlin-vagrant to get to use wp-cli with simply `wp`.

 ##### 2. Use your own stack

-To install air-light to your own development environment, just clone your fork to your theme directory, activate the theme, and make changes.
+To install air-kmd to your own development environment, just clone your fork to your theme directory, activate the theme, and make changes.
 If you make changes to front-end (JS/SCSS), you'll need to use our gulpfile and npm dependencies, so make sure you go through steps 9-10 and 12 above.

 When you make changes, commit them with clear describing commit messages and them make a pull request.
 We are happy to accept improvements!